 (3) In order to be eligible to appear:

 (a) the student shall

 (1) be enrolled at least 75% of full-time in a law school approved by the American Bar Association.
 The student shall be deemed to continue to meet this requirement as long as, following graduation, he or she is preparing to take and does take the next State bar examination of the State of his or her choice for which he or she is eligible or, having taken that examination, the student is awaiting publication of the results of, or admission to the bar after passing, that examination;

-(2) have completed legal studies amounting to at least four full-time semesters, or the equivalent, or have completed two full-time semesters and be enrolled in a law school clinical course with a classroom component geared to training the students for the work, and be of good moral character and fitness;
+(2) be of good moral character and fitness and shall have completed legal studies amounting to at least four full-time semesters, or the equivalent, or have completed two full-time semesters and be enrolled in a law school clinical course with a classroom component geared to training the students for the work.
+Second year Daniel Webster Scholar students enrolled at the University of New Hampshire Law School who have completed the nine hour DOVE project training program shall be deemed to have met the requirement that students "be enrolled in a law school clinical course with a classroom component geared to training the students for the work."

 (3) be certified, by either the dean or a faculty member of his or her law school designated by the dean, as qualified to provide the legal representation permitted by this rule.
 This certification may be withdrawn by the dean or designated faculty member by mailing a notice of withdrawal to the clerk of this court at any time without notice or hearing and without any showing of cause.
 The loss of certification by action of this court shall not be considered a reflection on the character or ability of the student.
 The dean or a faculty member designated by the dean may recertify such a student for appearances under this rule;

 (b) the law graduate shall: